How To Buy Broadway Tickets On The Cheap

-How To Buy Broadway Tickets on a Shoestring
+The Lesbian’s Guide on How To Buy Broadway Tickets on a Shoestring Budget

-The story of how one frugal guy got discount Broadway show tickets and kept his wife very happy – after all happy wife is a happy life!
+One frugal lady got discount Broadway show tickets and kept her wife very happy.
+After all a happy wife is a happy life!

 Ticketmaster, was the official vendor of Wicked Tickets.
 So off I went to their web site.
 I discovered that they have sold all the tickets for the next 3 months and were taking orders for the 4th month, that’s way beyond our anniversary and probably closer to a divorce than I would like, so I figured that I must be able to source these Broadway tickets from elsewhere.